 Great Plains teaches a wisdom path with roots common to all our ancestors, including indigenous European, Asian and African cultures.
 Our programs are not focused particularly on Native American culture and we do not co-opt Indian spirituality or charge fees for sacred ceremony, sweat lodges, or blessings.
-Jeff does not claim American Indian heritage, does not call himself a "shaman", and does not have a grandmother who was a Cherokee princess.
+Jeff does not claim American Indian heritage, call himself a "shaman", or have a grandmother who was a Cherokee princess.
 His own ancestors come from the Celtic tribes of central Europe and the Anglo-Celtic Isles.

 All are welcome at Great Plains.
 Every human being, regardless of culture, comes from indigenous ancestors somewhere on the living earth, and every human being has a responsibility to connect deeply with nature and the spirit world to better honor and protect the Earth.
 We each will honor our own ancestors and help to heal the planet by learning the earth-honoring ways common to our own indigenous kin, and those of other people around the world.

 The point of our programs is not to play Indian, steal tribal ceremony, or sell stuff.
 Our goal is to open people's hearts, and do what we can to heal and learn from the earth.

 Shamanism connects people directly with their spiritual center or heart for healing, information and guidance.
 There is no intermediary: no therapist, priest, minister or spiritual guru.
 The heart is the teacher, and the shamanic practitioner acts as a facilitator or "hollow bone" (Old Fools Crow) for the teachings and guidance of Great Spirit.
 Shamanic methods provide the seeker with time-tested tools for doing this with skill and integrity.